nixtasy/music-search/README.md

   <h3 align="center">music-search</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    Semantic search engine for finding your favourite music according to the lyrics!

     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
+    <a href="https://search-frontend.fly.dev"><strong>Try it now »</strong></a>
     <br />
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>